charlestang/wordpress-ultimate-toolkit/README.md

  * Recent comments - You can show the latest comment list, different from the official widget, which can show the content of the comment, and you can freely control the number of words truncated, and whether to show the date of the comment, etc.

 ### Tools
- * Generate posts and pages excerpt automatically
+ * Generate posts and pages excerpt automatically.
- * Show words count for every post(page) on *Eidt Posts(Pages)*
+ * Show words count for every post(page) on *Eidt Posts(Pages)*.
- * Add custom css/js code snippets to your page without edit theme files
+ * Add custom css/js code snippets to your page without edit theme files.
+ * At the end of each article, a list of related articles is generated and displayed on the single article page.

 ### Template Tags
  * `wut_recent_posts()`